cesletter/book/docs/conclusion/README.md

   link="https://www.cesletter.org/conclusion/1"
 />

 When I first discovered that gold plates were not used to translate the Book of Mormon, that Joseph Smith started polygamy and disturbingly practiced it in ways I never could have imagined, and that Joseph’s Book of Abraham translations and claims are gibberish...I went into a panic.
 I desperately needed answers and I needed them immediately.
-Among the first sources I looked to for answers were official Church sources such as Mormon. org and LDS.org.
+Among the first sources I looked to for answers were official Church sources such as Mormon.org and LDS.org.
 I couldn’t find them.

 I then went to FairMormon and Neal A. Maxwell Institute (formerly FARMS).